+As we claim in Conjecture \ref{SIV=C}, we conjecture that the family of strong $\II$-contractible graphs is exactly the family of collapsible graphs, i.e., the 1-sk collapsibility of any simplicial clique complex is a sufficient condition for its collapsibility.

-\section{Computational approach in the study of the contractible graphs}
+\subsection{Computational approach in the study of the contractible graphs}

-To verify that $\SIC\subseteq\CC$, we can use as a guide the sequence of contractible transformations to make the collapses, as shown in Theorem \ref{inclusionIC}.
-In the other way, however, it is not possible.
+To verify that $\SIC\subseteq\CC$, we can use the sequence of contractible transformations as a guide to make the collapses, as shown in Theorem \ref{inclusionIC}.
+It is, however, not possible the other way.
 We now examine the example below.

-\begin{example} \normalfont Let $G$ be the graph to the left in Figure \ref{figure:octahedron2}.
+\begin{example} Let $G$ be the graph to the left in Figure \ref{figure:octahedron2}.
 The clique complex $\Delta (G)$ is given at the right in the picture.

-Clearly $G \in \SIC$, and $\Delta (G)$ is collapsible, i.e. $G \in \CC$.
+Clearly $G \in \SIC$, and $\Delta (G)$ is collapsible, i.e., $G \in \CC$.
 In order to reverse the arguments in Theorem \ref{inclusionIC}, any removing sequence of free pairs should induce a sequence of contractible transformations.
 The collapses, however, cannot induce a contractible transformation: \begin{linenomath*}

 \end{linenomath*} In fact, the 1-skeleton of $\Delta_5$ is not a contractible graph, and $N_G(\{E,F\}) \not\in \II$. \end{example}